william-dove/CalCart/README.md

 ### Generate reports based on excel template

-- Add information such as customer info, model number, etc. into the INI file (probably under a new section called "customer")
-- Provide the option to generate a report for the calibration using this info and a default template.
+- Add a setting during the calibration for whether to generate a report.
+- Add the rest of the report fields to the settings window
+- Conver the Excel report to a PDF if possible, or make it a user option.
 - Don't let the user proceed with the calibration unless all required customer info has been entered.
+- **Important**: Add in setpoint data to the excel sheet.
+Probably will need more options in the user settings on how exactly this will work.

 ### Other